FgBierwart/KOSTA-Toolbox/README.md

 # References
 [1] Bierwart and Mauroy.
 “A numerical Koopman-based framework to estimate regions of attraction for general vector fields.”
 Accepted in Nonlinear Dynamics

-[2] A. Mauroy, Y. Susuki, and I. Mezi`c, The Koopman operator in systems and control, Springer, 2020.
+[2] A. Mauroy, Y. Susuki, and I. Mezi'c, The Koopman operator in systems and control, Springer, 2020.

 [3] S. Prajna, A. Papachristodoulou, and P. A. Parrilo, Introducing sostools: A general purpose sum of squares programming solver, in Proceedings of the 41st IEEE Conference on Decision and Control, 2002., vol. 1, IEEE, 2002, pp. 741–746